Design + Brand Guidelines

 By comparison, NYC Department of Education’s Style Guide uses Helvetica Neue across all materials.
 PS 295’s font system provides a visually distinct look from DOE content.

 This new system presents a primary header font and body copy font, plus a supporting san serif font, that can work seamlessly together in any combination alongside the logo for any application, formal or informal.
-Most of these accessible fonts are available in Adobe Creative Cloud, Google Fonts, and Squarespace.
+Most of these accessible fonts are available in platforms including Adobe Creative Cloud, Google Fonts, and Squarespace.

 Icons